olvaffe/olv-notes/graphics/apps/chromium.md

   - defaults can be seen with `gn args out/Default --list`
     -  `is_official_build = false` and `is_debug = !is_official_build`
       - these control the optimization levels: debug, release, and official
+        - official build is very slow to build
+        - debug build is very slow to run
+        - use release build!
     - `symbol_level = -1`, `v8_symbol_level = symbol_level`, and
       `blink_symbol_level = -1`
       - these control the debug symbols: auto (-1), none (0), min (1),